andrewcooke/choochoo/docs/schedules.md

 taken as specifying a range of a single day (so has an implicit finish value a day later).

-## Exmploration
+## Exploration

 You can use the

     ch2 test-schedule SCHEDULE

 command to test what a given schedule "looks like".
+This will print a calendar with days that match the specification highlighted in red and green.